 What this medicine is used for

 The name of your medicine is APO-Amoxycillin.
-It contains the active ingredient, amoxycillin (as trihydrate).
+It contains a penicillin called amoxicillin

-It is an antibiotic which used to treat infections in different parts of the body caused by bacteria.
+It is an antibiotic which is used to treat infections in different parts of the body

-Amoxycillin will not work against infections caused by viruses such as colds or the flu.
+Amoxicillin will not work against infections caused by viruses such as colds or the

 How it works

-Your doctor may have prescribed amoxycillin for another reason.
+Your doctor may have prescribed amoxicillin for another reason.